-To complete the evaluation of the DifERS ensemble as a probabilistic estimate we utilize the Brier score.
+To complete the evaluation of the DifERS ensemble as a probabilistic estimate, we utilize the Brier score.
 The Brier score is a strictly proper scoring rule for evaluating probabilistic predictions of the occurrence of an event [49].
 Here, the event is the exceedance of a given intensity threshold in a given pixel.
-The Brier score is computed as an average over a set of multiple predictions as the mean squared difference between the binary truth (1 if the event occurs and 0 if it doesn't occur), and the probabilistic prediction (continuous value between 0 and 1).
+The Brier score is computed as an average over a set of multiple predictions as the MSD between the binary truth (1 if the event occurs and 0 if it does not occur), and the probabilistic prediction (continuous value between 0 and 1).
 See Appendix A for the formal definition of the Brier score.
 The lower the Brier score, the more skillful the prediction.
-The Brier score BS of the DifERS-predicted probability of exceedance at values ranging from 0.5 mm/h to 30 mm/h is computed here, at the 5 km, 20 km and 80 km resolutions (Figure 13).
+The Brier score BS of the DifERS-predicted probability of exceedance at values ranging from 0.5 to 30 mm/h is computed here, at the 5-, 20-, and 80-km resolutions (Fig. 13).
 One can see that, at all resolutions, BS is lower at higher intensity thresholds.
 This is naturally expected, as the true frequency of exceedance F{true} decreases when the threshold increases.
 For a skillful predictor, BS shall be always lower than F{true} .
 Indeed, with a "no-skill" probabilistic prediction systematically predicting a 0% probability of occurrence, BS would be equal to F{true} .
-The right panel of Figure 13 shows the Brier skill score $BSS = 1 - BS/F{true}$, as a normalized measure of the skill of the DifERS-estimated probability of exceedance.
+The right panel of Fig. 13 shows the Brier skill score $BSS = 1 - BS/F{true}$, as a normalized measure of the skill of the DifERS-estimated probability of exceedance.
+The best achievable value is 1, and a 0 value (or a negative value) indicates a no-skill prediction.
+At all resolutions, the BSS decreases when the intensity threshold increases, revealing that the occurrence of high-intensity precipitation is more challenging